-1.By a further amended plaint dated 1st March, 2010, the respondent herein claimed Kshs 554,999/= in special damages, general damages for pain, suffering and loss of amenities, costs and interest from the appellants as a result of a road traffic accident which occurred on 24/10/2003 along Busia-Mumias road when the respondent hit the appellant’s stationary tractor parked on the road.
+1.By a further amended plaint dated March 1, 2010, the respondent herein claimed Kshs 554,999/= in special damages, general damages for pain, suffering and loss of amenities, costs and interest from the appellants as a result of a road traffic accident which occurred on October 24, 2003 along Busia-Mumias road when the respondent hit the appellant’s stationary tractor parked on the road.

 1.The learned trial magistrate erred in law and fact when he overlooked evidence relating to special damages where no documents were tendered for material loss damages.